w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 *Active metadata is open by default*

-- Active metadata use APIs to hook into every piece of the data platform.
+- Use APIs to hook into every piece of the data platform.

 :::
 ::: {.column width=45%}